How do storm ponds work?

 Tips for your local storm pond

 Our storm ponds are all work and no play – they have an important job to do.
-They protect your community from flooding and clean stormwater.
+They protect the community from flooding and help create clean stormwater.
 Because of changing water levels and poor water quality, they are not for recreation.

 Stay out of the water